mqcomplab/PRIME/README.md

 ```bash
 python assign_labels.py
 ```
+#### Outputs
+1. csv file containing the cluster labels for each frame.
+2. csv file containing the population of each cluster.

 ### 3. Cluster Normalization
 With already clustered data, [scripts/normalization/normalize.py](scripts/normalization/normalize.py) Normalize the trajectory data between $[0,1]$ using the Min-Max Normalization.